Sunand-e/Zanda-wiki/Groups-and-Organisations.md

 ### Multi-Tenant Structure: Groups and Organisations

-In the platform, **clients** either use **groups** or **organisations**, depending on whether they are resellers or not.
+In the platform, **tenants** either use **groups** or **organisations**, depending on whether they are resellers or not.
 The key difference lies in how these groups or organisations manage users and enrolments.
 A tenant can have multiple groups or organisations within it.
 They could even have both, but extra attention must be given to the UI for this to be a solid offering.

 *   **Tenant**: The primary unit in your multi-tenant system.
 Each tenant represents a separate business or entity.
 A tenant can have multiple **groups** or **organisations** within it.
 *   **Group** (Non-Reseller Clients):